Tips For Female Teenagers

 or large ovarian cysts that need to be taken care of.

-intimate examinations by male doctors even if there was no sexual
+by having intimate examinations by male doctors even if there was

-misconduct.
-Many teenage girls are uncomfortable with strange men
+no sexual misconduct.
+Many teenage girls are uncomfortable with

-including doctors touching certain parts of their bodies.
-Some teenage
+strange men including doctors touching certain parts of their bodies.

-girls have made a commitment to save sex until marriage and they
+Some teenage girls have made a commitment to save sex until marriage

-also feel that their future husband should be the only man in the
+and they also feel that their future husband should be the only

-never go to a male gynecologist.
-There are so many good
+patient to never go to a male gynecologist.
+There are so

-female ob/gyns you could choose from.
-If your area doesn't have
+many good female ob/gyns you could choose from.
+If your area doesn't

 Practitioner or Physician's Assistant do your women's health examinations.